“The Model Minority Myth Left No Room for My ADHD”

 I am now an active voice in my community — bringing more education and awareness to the topics of mental illness and neurodiversity.
 Though it was uncomfortable, speaking out has made a difference.
 My story has prompted several Asian friends and family members to get themselves diagnosed.
 I openly talk about my struggles on social media in the hope that my peers and younger followers will see that there is no shame in admitting that life rarely follows the clearly cut path they were told to follow.

 I hope that, in writing this, I can help another little Indian girl (or anyone facing an adversity or unhealthy stereotype) who may feel as worthless as I once did.
 I hope that I can help her see that trying to live up to the status quo is pointless.
 Life is so much more than actualizing a stereotype or fulfilling someone else’s expectations.
-I hope that, together, we can all contribute to remodeling the model minority.
+I hope that, together, we can all contribute to remodeling the model minority myth.

 Thank you for reading ADDitude.
 To support our mission of providing ADHD education and support, please consider subscribing.
 Your readership and support help make our content and outreach possible.
 Thank you.